handeyeco/norns-micromap/README.md

 - The lit note is the current trigger note being edited
 - Filled notes mean that the note has been edited from the default configuration
 - The dot below the keyboard is the base note for the current output note being edited
+- The dot above the keyboard is the currently pressed incoming note

 ### Parameters